SuperSonicHub1/stlc-splash/slides.md

 <!--

-Can't simplify the core values of our language much further than this.
+Can't simplify the core values of Pai much further than this.

 Note that we're skipping over how the string "true" becomes the value `true`; this'll be made much more clear when we start coding.